NatalijaGucevska/CodeU_6/README.md

 Input: initial array and target array.
 1. Create a [car -> position] mapping between the misplaced elements.
 The mapping also contains [0->position] mapping for the empty spot, regardless of the fact if it is on its correct position or not.
 2. While the map is not empty, do:
-     A. Get the position of the empty spot (0) from the mapping (created in Step 1), and store as "emptySpotPos".
+     a) Get the position of the empty spot (0) from the mapping (created in Step 1), and store as "emptySpotPos".
-     B. Get the car number which is parked in the position "emptySpotPos" of the target array, and store as "targetCar".
+     b) Get the car number which is parked in the position "emptySpotPos" of the target array, and store as "targetCar".
-     C. Get the position of the "targetCar" in the initial array, and store as "currentPos".
+     c) Get the position of the "targetCar" in the initial array, and store as "currentPos".
-     D. Remove empty spot (0) from the mapping.
+     d) Remove empty spot (0) from the mapping.
 Go to Step 2G.
-     E. If "targetCar" == 0, then choose any position from the mapping of the misplaced elements, and update the "targetCar" and "currentPos" accordingly.
+     e) If "targetCar" == 0, then choose any position from the mapping of the misplaced elements, and update the "targetCar" and "currentPos" accordingly.
 Add [targetCar -> emptySpotPos] to the mapping of misplaced elements.
-     F. Otherwise, the "targetCar" is put in its correct position, and hence remove "targetCar" from the mapping.
+     f) Otherwise, the "targetCar" is put in its correct position, and hence remove "targetCar" from the mapping.
-     G. To update the new position of the empty spot in the mapping, add [0 -> currentPos] to the mapping.
+     g) To update the new position of the empty spot in the mapping, add [0 -> currentPos] to the mapping.
-     H. Print "move from <currentPos> to <emptySpotPos>".
+     h) Print "move from <currentPos> to <emptySpotPos>".